NS Intercity Nieuwe Generatie

-The Intercity Nieuwe Generatie, or ICNG, nicknamed "Wesp" (Wasp) is an electric multiple unit trainset of the Dutch Railways.
+The Intercity Nieuwe Generatie (English: Intercity New Generation), or ICNG, nicknamed "Wesp" (Wasp) is an electric multiple unit trainset of the Dutch Railways.
 In addition to supplementing the existing intercity rolling stock, it will replace the Bombardier TRAXX locomotives and Intercityrijtuig coaches on the high-speed line between Amsterdam and Belgium.
 This will provide the connection that was originally planned to be provided by the Fyra service, which was cancelled in 2013.

 The process to acquire the trains began in 2014, eventually resulting in trains built by Alstom Konstal in Poland based on their Coradia Stream platform.
 The trains arrived in the Netherlands starting in 2020, and after a period of testing, entered passenger service in April 2023.

 History

 The NS began procurement of a new intercity trainset in July 2014.
 At that time, it aimed to receive the trains in 2021 and to start deployment in 2022.
 The respondents were Alstom, Siemens, Bombardier and Stadler.
 In May 2016 NS announced that Alstom had won a contract for around 80 trainsets.
 At the end of May, the contract was finalized to include a total of 79 trainsets, including 49 5-car units and 30 8-car units.

 Since the cancellation of the Fyra service, NS had been operating the Intercity Direct service using TRAXX locomotives and existing Intercityrijtuig coaches dating back to the 1980s.
 To replace these, the order with Alstom was expanded with trains capable of running on both Belgian and Dutch track.
 In 2017, the order was expanded with two 8-car trains, which was later expanded to a total of 20 trains.

 The first train arrived in the Netherlands on 23 May 2020 to begin testing on the Dutch railway network.
 Permission to operate on the Dutch network was granted at the end of 2022.

 In April 2023, the NS began phasing the ICNG into operation.
 The train is initially running on the high-speed line between Schiphol and Breda at 200 km/h, a significant improvement over the existing equipment, which can only operate up to 160 km/h.
 NS plans to introduce the ICNG between The Hague - Eindhoven, Amsterdam - Groningen, Amsterdam - Leeuwarden and Amsterdam - Enschede.